AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 # Set up Push Notifications

 Agora Chat supports the integration of Apple Push Notification service (APNs).
-This enables iOS developers with an offline push notification service.
-This service features low latency, high delivery, high concurrency, and no violation of the users' personal data.
+This enables iOS developers to use an offline push notification service.
+The service features low latency, high delivery, high concurrency, and no violation of the users' personal data.

 When a user closes the app and goes offline, Agora Chat pushes notifications to the device of the user through APNs.
 Once online, the user will receive all the messages.